DataBiosphere/toil/docs/running/cloud/kubernetes.rst

    $ kubectl logs -f demo-user-toil-test-g5496

 A status of ``ImagePullBackoff`` suggests that you have requested to use an image that is not available.
-Check the ``image`` section of your YAML if you are looking at a leader, or the value of ``TOIL_APPLIANCE_SELF`` if you are delaing with a worker job.
+Check the ``image`` section of your YAML if you are looking at a leader, or the value of ``TOIL_APPLIANCE_SELF`` if you are delaying with a worker job.
 You also might want to check your Kubernetes node's Internet connectivity and DNS function; in Kubernetes, DNS depends on system-level pods which can be terminated or evicted in cases of resource oversubscription, just like user workloads.

 If your pod seems to be stuck ``Pending``, ``ContainerCreating``, you can get information on what is wrong with it by using ``kubectl describe pod``: ::